NimaSarajpoor/the-data-philomath/content/posts/faster-rfft-python/index.md

     np.testing.assert_allclose(R, np.fft.rfft(T))  # verify correctness

     total_time = 0.0
-    count = 0
+    n_iter = 0
-    while total_time < timeout and count < iter_max:
+    while total_time < timeout and n_iter < max_iter:
         start_time = time.perf_counter()
         rfft_caller(T)
         total_time += time.perf_counter() - start_time
-        count += 1
+        n_iter += 1

-    return total_time / count
+    return total_time / n_iter

-def get_timing(n_values, rfft_caller, timeout=5.0, iter_max=1000000, verbose=True):
+def get_timing(n_values, rfft_caller, timeout=5.0, max_iter=1000000, verbose=True):
     """
     For multiple input sizes in n_values, return the time taken to compute RFFT using rfft_caller
     """
     timing = np.full(len(n_values), -1.0, dtype='float64')
     for i, n in enumerate(n_values):
-        timing[i] = _get_timing_single(n, rfft_caller, timeout=timeout, iter_max=iter_max)
+        timing[i] = _get_timing_single(n, rfft_caller, timeout=timeout, max_iter=max_iter)
         if verbose:
             print(f"log2(n) --> {int(np.log2(n))}, time: {timing[i]:.6f} sec", flush=True)
     return timing
 ```

 `_get_timing_single` measures the average time to perform an RFFT on an array of size `n` using the supplied `rfft_caller`.
-The function `get_timing` simply extends this logic to multiple input sizes listed in n_values.
+The function `get_timing` simply extends this logic to multiple input sizes listed in `n_values`.

 In `_get_timing_single`, we first clear any previously stored FFTW plans (known as “wisdom”) using `pyfftw.forget_wisdom()`.
 If you’re not familiar with FFTW wisdom, here’s a quick summary: For a new transformation for a new input size, FFTW may spend time exploring different algorithms to find the fastest strategy in the first call.
 The result of this search, "plan", is essentially a performance recipe that allows future FFTs of the same input size and type to skip the search entirely.
 This wisdom is cached by `pyfftw` internally.
 Running `pyfftw.forget_wisdom()` ensures that we start fresh without any cached plans.
 For a deeper explanation, see [this short blog post](https://the-data-philomath.netlify.app/posts/pyfftw-wisdom/).

 Next, we generate a random input array `T` of length `n`.
 We then perform a dummy RFFT call using `rfft_caller(T)`, mainly to allow FFTW to build the optimal plan (i.e., compute wisdom) ahead of timing.
+The assumption here is that we know, in advance, the input sizes and therefore we can pre-compute plans and use them alter, and, hence, there is no need to include the planning time in our study.
+(If an application needs to apply fft on new, different (unforeseen) input sizes, the planning time can become an important factor.)
 We also validate correctness by comparing the output to NumPy’s `np.fft.rfft` via `np.testing.assert_allclose`.
 This step is important because it ensures that we are timing a correct implementation.

-We then enter a loop that repeatedly computes the RFFT until either the accumulated time exceeds timeout or the iteration count reaches iter_max.
+We then enter a loop that repeatedly computes the RFFT until either the accumulated time exceeds `timeout` or the iteration count reaches `max_iter`.
 Using a time-based stopping criterion is preferable to a fixed iteration count: for small input sizes, RFFT calls are very fast, allowing many iterations and giving more stable timing; for large inputs, calls are slower, so fewer iterations may fit within the timeout.
 This keeps timing consistent and meaningful across a range of array sizes.
 Finally, the function returns the average time per RFFT call.

 Now that we have the timing functions ready, we can start exploring different implementations of RFFT using pyFFTW to see how we can improve the performance.
 But, first, let's prepare a script that can help us get the timing results for different implementations and plot the performance improvement.